exajoy/griffin/README.md

 # Griffin

-A lightweight proxy written in rust to handle gRPC-web, translating gRPC-web requests to standard gRPC requests.
+A lightweight proxy built on top of hyper.rs to handle gRPC-web, translating gRPC-web requests to standard gRPC requests.

 ```
 grpc-web client <--> griffin (grpc-web to grpc proxy) <--> grpc server